KingImereda/A-Sentiment-Analysis-Solution-of-the-US-Presidential-Election/README.md

     J5jrt73246yWTUww&cx=06d6d810465d04d97&q=US+presidential+election&hq=latest+news+opinions "
   - On "Connection Credentials" sub-heading-->, input connection name for ease of reference purpose, say "News_Opinions"
   - Then, click "Connect"
   - Test Data Factory connection to  API Data Source, by clicking on the " Test Connection" tab.
-Connection was successful, this prove that  Data Factory has establish connection to my Google CSE JSON API source.
+Connection was successful, this prove that  Data Factory has establish connection to our Google CSE JSON API source.
   - Preview Data, by clicking on the "Preview Data" tab
 ##### Screen Shot.